Fischer-L/Future/README.md

 Future
 ======

-A implementation sort of like jQuery's Deferred.
-But having some extra ability to track down the status of those deferred tasks, which is convinent for debugging.
+A implementation is sort of like jQuery's Deferred, but has some extra ability to track down the status of those deferred tasks, which is convinent for debugging.